Student Codes of Conduct

 The Student Code of Conduct has been developed to maintain an atmosphere conducive to developing optimum educational experiences for all members of the College community.
 Conduct in violation of this Code includes, but is not necessarily limited to, the following:

-B. Using pagers, cell phones, and other electronic communication and entertainment devices (e.g. cd players, tape players, etc.) in classes, labs, and the library.
-Pagers and cell phones should be turned off or set on vibrating alarm.
-Electronic entertainment devices should be turned off and put away prior to entering classes, labs, or the library;
+- Using cell phones, and other electronic communication and entertainment devices (e.g. tablets, iPad, etc.) in classes, labs, and the library.
+Cell phones should be turned off or set on vibrating alarm.
+Electronic entertainment devices should be turned off and put away prior to entering classes, labs, or the library; unless otherwise stated.

-N. Possessing or using of firearms, explosives, harmful or dangerous chemicals or other weapons capable of inflicting injury to persons or damage to property, except as permitted by College regulations;
+- Possessing or using of firearms, explosives, harmful or dangerous chemicals or other weapons capable of inflicting injury to persons or damage to property, except as permitted by College regulations.

 Non-violent violations of the Student Code of Conduct will result in remediation.
 Remediation will teach the student responsible behavior, the need to accept the consequences of behavior, and effective communication and conflict resolution skills.